 Card numbers were stolen in those breaches from credit-card processor Heartland Payment Systems HPY.N and retail chains 7-Eleven Inc and Hannaford Brothers Co, prosecutors said.

-The men targeted two other corporations, the U.S. attorney’s office in New Jersey said in the statement, without
+The men targeted two other corporations, the U.S. attorney’s office in New Jersey said in the statement, without naming those companies.

-previously and separately acknowledged the breaches, but the scope of the fraud had not been known.
+Heartland Payment Systems and Hannaford Brothers had previously and separately acknowledged the breaches, but the scope of the fraud had not been known.